-The John F. Kennedy Memorial Fellowship was established in 1966 as an endowment with funds from the German Federal Government and private donations from German industry as a lasting legacy to the memory of the slain U.S. president.
+The John F. Kennedy Memorial Fellowship was established in 1967 as an endowment with funds from the German Federal Government and private donations from German industry as a lasting legacy to the memory of the slain U.S. president.
 Each year up to three Kennedy Fellowships are awarded on a competitive basis to post-doctoral scholars from Germany.
-In 2016, the Fellowship was expanded to create the German Kennedy Memorial Fellowship which awards one additional fellowship to a (non-German) EU scholar.
-The first of these fellowships will be awarded for the 2017-18 academic year.
+In 2016, the Fellowship was expanded to create the German Kennedy Memorial Fellowship which awards one additional fellowship to a scholar from an EU member state other than Germany.

 John F. Kennedy Memorial Fellowships

 Since the inception of the program, over 100 Kennedy Fellows from Germany have spent an academic year at Harvard.
 During the past 50 years the program has nurtured the development of some of the leading political scientists, historians and sociologists in Germany and Europe.
 Kennedy Fellowship alumni have played significant roles in German intellectual and public life and transatlantic relations.